NOAA-RDHPCS/noaa-rdhpcs.github.io/source/queue_policy/policies.rst

 Cron Usage
 ==========

 To schedule recurring jobs, cron is provided for users.
+Cron is a job scheduler that allows users to run commands at specifically chosen, time-based intervals.
 On most systems, cron jobs will be started on service/login nodes; therefore the login node usage policy applies to cron jobs.

 However, on systems such as Gaea, cron is no longer permitted.
-Instead, **scrontab** is used.
+Instead, users will need to utilize **scrontab** in order to submit cron jobs.

 **Scrontab** is a Slurm-managed crontab that runs on a designated partition rather than the login nodes.

+The scrontab command is used to set, edit, and remove a user’s Slurm-managed crontab.
+A user can set ``VISUAL`` or ``EDITOR``environment variables.
+See ``man scrontab`` for more information.

 **Best Practices:**